-Motor vehicle crashes are the number one killer of American teenagers.
+Motor vehicle crashes are a leading killer of teenagers residing in the U.S.

 Teen drivers are far more likely than other drivers to be involved in fatal crashes because they lack driving experience and tend to take greater risks.